dreamlh/ZihanZhang.github.io/index.md

 layout: default
 ---

 I am a postgraduate student in University of Edinburgh.
 I have completed all the courses and the dissertation, and will graduate in Nov.
 2018.
 I have strong mathematical and statistical background as my undergraduate major.
-I am currently interested in Machine Learning & Artifical Intelligence.
+I am currently interested in Machine Learning & Artificial Intelligence.

 Contact: s1719186@ed.ac.uk